 DISCLAIMER (a.k.a Snake Oil Warning): This recipe has not been evaluated by the Food and Drug Administration.
 The products you may or may not purchase are not intended to diagnose, treat, cure, or prevent any disease.
-Keep out of reach of people who cannot be responsible for essential oils.
-Avoid contact with everything except your toes.
+Keep out of reach of people who cannot be responsible with essential oils.
+Avoid contact with eyes, nose, mouth, and open wounds.
+For external use only.
 If you are pregnant, nursing, or under a doctor's care, consult your physician.

 Cape Cod Foot Care, LLC is not a professional compounder or pharmaceutical company, but will try to get you the most useful and relevant evidence-based information possible.
-This recipe is for toenails and bases of toes only.
-Creating your own essential oil mixes is for experienced Mixers only or those who will be cautious with the mixing and use of essential oils.
+This recipe is intended for toenails and toes only.
+Consider using plain olive oil for your fingernails.
+Creating your own essential oil mix is for experienced Mixers only or those who will be cautious with the mixing and use of essential oils.
 Do not use essential oils without dissolving in a carrier oil and thoroughly mixing.
 Do not use essential oil mixes if your skin is typically sensitive.
+Do not use on non-intact skin (wounds).
 Test on one nail to determine skin sensitivity before regular use.
 If you experience skin sensitivity, discontinue application or dissolve with additional carrier oil, and retest your sensitivity before regular use.

 Cardia, G., Silva-Filho, S. E., Silva, E. L., Uchida, N. S., Cavalcante, H., Cassarotti, L. L., Salvadego, V., Spironello, R. A., Bersani-Amado, C. A., & Cuman, R. (2018).
 Effect of Lavender (Lavandula angustifolia) Essential Oil on Acute Inflammatory Response.
 Evidence-based complementary and alternative medicine: eCAM, 1413940. https://doi.org/10.1155/2018/1413940